 Is there ever a time where you don’t feel like you just fail as a mom?
 For me, it started right from the beginning and I get a fresh rush of it every other day.
 I doubt myself as a person, as a mother, constantly.
 And then, the other day, after a little “all fall down” on Instagram and Facebook, I had you awesome mamas reminding me that I was not alone… It made me stop, and think about WHY I felt that way.
 It isn’t because what I am doing is wrong or dangerous for my child or anybody elses, it is simply because I know that there are a million people out there that believe that their way is the ONLY way.
 I still feel like I fail on the regular, today included, but I remind myself that how I am raising my girl is not the wrong way or the right way, it is just MY way.
 So I have my little meltdown and then I shake it off.
 So here are some of the things I do MY way… and why I don’t care if you think I am wrong.

 One of the things that frustrates me the most with South African car seats, is that so many of our children outgrow their harnessed child car seats before they are able to safely use a booster seat with the car seatbelt alone.
 I had to face this with our secondary car seat that lives in my mom’s car recently.
 What am I talking about?
-Contrary to occasionally misleading salespeople and brand reps, other than 2 car seats in South Africa, all toddler seats – rear or forward facing – only allow use of the harness up to 18kgs and 105cm.
-(I believe there is 1 that goes to 18.5kgs) This is where my obsession with the BeSafe iZi Plus began, because those 2 car seats are the BeSafe iZi Plus and the Volvo Maxway.
-And when I first learnt this fact, along with the start of the information on extended rear facing, nobody had yet heard of the Volvo car seats in South Africa.
+Contrary to occasionally misleading salespeople and brand reps… Other than 3 car seats in South Africa, all toddler seats – rear or forward facing – only allow use of the harness up to 18kgs and 105cm.
+This is where my obsession with the BeSafe iZi Plus began… [Read more…]

 I have shared these facts in random places, in words.
 Never all in one place and never with photos.
 Last year, I started a crusade with #CarseatFullstop.
 I was so full of righteous anger and frustration at all the parents of South Africa that had the means, but didn’t use car seats for their children.
 I still carry a huge amount of frustration, but it comes with a humility of having faced my own mom shame on all the things I was doing wrong that was putting my child’s life at risk… This is not a pat-myself-on-the-back for changing my ways post.